 Caution

 Hub motors have a history of breaking spokes.
-This is because they are able to apply torque directly to the wheels (via the spokes) and loosen the spokes.
+This is because they can apply torque directly to the wheels (via the spokes) and loosen the spokes.
 The loose spokes eventually break.
 All spokes on a wheel should be about the same tension.
-Check your spokes every one hundred miles to make sure that they remain at about the same tension.
-To do this you can squeeze them together in pairs or tap them lightly with a small tool like a screwdriver.
-As you tap them they should all create about the same tone.
-If you find a spoke that creates a lower tone, then that spoke is loose.
+Check your spokes every one hundred miles to ensure they remain at the same tension.
+You can squeeze them together in pairs or tap them lightly with a small tool like a screwdriver.
+As you tap them, they should all create a similar tone.
+If you find a spoke that produces a lower tone, then that spoke is loose.

 Advantages of mid-drive motor e-bikes

-The first advantage a mid-motor e-bike has is lower weight and better weight distribution because the weight is between the tires.
+A mid-motor e-bike’s first advantage is lower weight and better weight distribution because the weight is between the tires.
 All mid-drive e-bikes (that I know about) have multiple gears on the rear hub.

-Compared to a hub-motor e-bike, a mid-drive e-bike is more like a motorcycle.
+A mid-drive e-bike is more like a motorcycle than a hub-motor e-bike.
 The power from the motor is delivered through the chain to the wheel.

-On a mid-drive motor e-bike, the motor assists the rider to create the desired performance.
+On a mid-drive motor e-bike, the motor assists the rider in creating the desired performance.
 All the effort to the wheel is delivered via the chain.
-To limit stress on the drive train (gears and chain) it is very important that the rider is in the proper gear for a given task.
-For climbing and initial acceleration make sure the gear ratio is small.
-Then change gears to achieve a larger gear ratio as the terrain changes and the speed increases.
+To limit stress on the drive train (gears and chains), the rider must be in the proper gear for a given task.
+For climbing and initial acceleration, make sure the gear ratio is small.
+Then, gears are changed to achieve a larger gear ratio as the terrain changes and the speed increases.

 Multiple-gear, mid-drive e-bikes

 Motor effort on a mid-drive e-bike goes through the chain and the gearing.
-To make it easier for the motor you can choose different gears to change the gear ratio.
-The changes in gear ratios on a mid-drive e-bike, when properly performed, act as a power multiplier (at low speeds) or as a speed multiplier at high speeds.
-The amount of torque the motor produces is limited and the gearing can create better results for a given motor size.
+To make it easier for the motor, you can choose different gears to change the gear ratio.
+When designed properly, the changes in gear ratios on a mid-drive e-bike act as a power multiplier (at low speeds) or speed multiplier (at high speeds).
+The torque the motor produces is limited, and the gearing can create better results for a given motor size.

-The more gears you have and the larger the gear range on a mid-drive e-bike the more potential you have to be in the best gear for your bike and your motor.
-If you are not concerned with the correct gear ratio then you might as well get a less expensive hub-motor e-bike.
-While you are at it you might as well get an e-bike with only one gear.
-Single-gear hub motor e-bikes are less complex and have a lower weight than any other combination of multiple-gear bicycles.
+The more gears you have and the more extensive the gear range on a mid-drive e-bike, the more potential you have to be in the best gear for your bike and your motor.
+If you are not concerned with the correct gear ratio, you might get a less expensive hub-motor e-bike.
+While at it, you might as well get an e-bike with only one gear.
+Single-gear hub motor e-bikes are less complex and weigh less than any other combination of multiple-gear bicycles.

 Caution

 High-power mid-drive e-bikes have a history of breaking chains.
-Do not start from a standing stop in a high power assist level and especially don’t start from a high pedal assist level and stand on the pedals.
+Do not start from a standing stop at a high power assist level, especially if you don’t start from a high pedal assist level and stand on the pedals.
 Instead, start riding at low power assist levels in lower gears.
-The same holds true for climbing hills, here high power assist levels are good, but make sure you change your gears to a low climbing gear before you start up the hill.
+The same holds true for climbing hills; here, high power assist levels are good but change your gears to climbing gear before you start up the mountain.

 E-bikes make climbing hills easy.
 The best e-bikes for climbing hills have the biggest motors.
-Since you are choosing a big motor you should also match the big motor with a big battery.
+Since you are choosing a big motor, you should match the big motor with a big battery.

 Here is a basic outline of motor sizes and types associated with climbing hills.
 For mid-drive motors, you should choose a motor size of 500 watts or larger.
-For hub-drive motors, you should choose a motor size of 750 watts or larger.
+You should choose a motor size of 750 watts or larger for hub-drive motors.
 The reason that you can use a smaller motor on mid-drive bikes is that the motor is aided by the gearing.
 Gearing allows the motor to spin faster when in a low gear and thus creates less heat build-up.
 Heat is the enemy of electric motors.

 Everything you never knew that you needed to know about gear ratios.